nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you are a returning user, you can head over to the [Command Summary](#command-summary) section for a quick overview of all commands in SoConnect.
 Alternatively, you can also read the detailed explanation of each command in the [Commands](#commands) section.

-Feeling stuck?
-The [FAQ](#faq) section might help find the answer you are looking for.
+Have a question regarding the app?
+You might find the answer you are looking for in the [FAQ](#faq) section.

 You can also refer to the [Glossary](#glossary) section for definitions of commonly used terms in SoConnect.